jason-chao/memespector-gui/README.md

 If you want to add all images inside a folder with many sub-folders which also contain images, click `a folder containing images on this computer`.
 Select the folder.
 The location of the folder will be added to the `Image Sources` box.

-*(Change of display behaviour from Version 0.2.3 beta: The full locations of image files inside the folder and sub-folders will NOT be displayed in the box.
-However, the files will still be processed and do not need to be displayed in the box.
-This change optimises memory utilisation.)*

 ![Screenshot](doc/res/gui-win-a-folder.jpg)

 ![Screenshot](doc/res/gui-win-a-folder-locations.jpg)

+*(Change of display behaviour from Version 0.2.3 beta:  Only the location of the selected (outermost) folder will be displayed in the `Image Sources` box.
+The locations of image files inside the folder (and its subfolders) do not have to be displayed in the box in order to be processed.
+This change does not affect the total number of image files to be processed.)*

 ### Images on the web

-If you are going to process hundreds or even thousands of URLs, paste the URLs into a text (.txt) file.
+If you are going to process hundreds or thousands of URLs, paste the URLs into a text (.txt) file.
 Put one URL per line.

 ![Screenshot](doc/res/gui-web-urls-txt.jpg)